James I of Cyprus: King

 While awaiting James's return from prison, the Kingdom of Cyprus was governed by a regency council of 12 nobles.
 After he signed the agreement to the terms of release in 1383, he and his wife returned to Genoa in the custody of the Genoese, but in the meantime, a number of nobles objected to these terms and sought a different monarch.
 Among them were the brothers Perot and Wilmot de Montolif (Perotte and Vilmonde de Montolivve).
 Perot privately encouraged the widow of Peter II, Queen Valentina, to take over the island, but publicly he supported her daughter Mariette or Margaret.
 The Montolif brothers may have had private ambitions to marry into the royal family.
 When James arrived in Cyprus, many people refused to accept his kingship.
 James, who at this time held the title of Constable of Cyprus, ordered two defenseless towns burned when the inhabitants, in fear of the rebellious nobles, did not give their allegiance to him as their sovereign.
 The Montolif brothers were sent by the rebellious nobles to try to negotiate better terms for James's release from the Genoese, without cost to Cyprus, but they failed, and they refused the terms of the agreement James had already signed.
 James's escorts from Genoa were unable to complete their mission according to the terms of the agreement, and the time limit they had been given ran out.
 They returned him to Genoa.
 The nobles could not be persuaded to accept James until 1385.
 In April 1385, leaving his son Janus in prison in Genoa as a hostage, James again returned to Cyprus and went to Nicosia, where he was welcomed with great enthusiasm.
 He was crowned in May 1385 in Saint Sophia Cathedral by Paul Palaiologos Tagaris.
 After his crowning, his opponents were arrested and punished.
 The Montolif brothers were executed.
 He imposed a tax to raise funds to ransom his son.
 This was accomplished more than seven years after his coronation, in December of 1392.

 James I was crowned King of Jerusalem in 1389.
-In 1393, King Leo VI of Armenia died, and James assumed the title of King of Armenia, which was formally given to him in 1396.
+In 1393, King Leo V of Armenia died, and James assumed the title of King of Armenia, which was formally given to him in 1396.
 That kingdom was by now reduced to the city of Korikos, which had been in Cypriote hands since its conquest by Peter I of Cyprus.

 He died in Nicosia in 1398.